-Course Pathways - VCE, VCE VM, VPC and VET
+Course Pathways - VCE, VCE VM, VPC

-Students have a choice of three pathways to attain a secondary completion:
+Students have a choice of three pathway to attain a secondary completion:

-- the Victorian Certificate of Education (VCE) Scored; - the Victorian Certificate of Education (VCE) Certificate-only; - the Victorian Certificate of Education Vocation Major (VCE VM); and - the Victorian Pathway Certificate (VPC).
+- the Victorian Certificate of Education (VCE); - the Victorian Certificate of Education Vocation Major (VCE VM); and - the Victorian Pathway Certificate (VPC) by request only

-VCE - Scored
+VCE

-- A good option for students who would like to go on to further education at university. - Students complete a minimum number of units, sit exams and receive a study score which - gives them a ranking number (ATAR) for tertiary admission.
+- A good option for students who would like to go on to further education at university. - Students complete a minimum of 20 units, sit exams and receive a study score which gives them a ranking number (ATAR) for tertiary admission.